Livia020799/Statistical-Learning/README.md

 ![image](https://github.com/Livia020799/Statistical-Learning/assets/146645775/a49ae30a-8da9-4276-9f8b-36015f521df4)

-Our group opted for a ***Data-over-Method*** type of project, where the primary objective was to employ statistical learning techniques to determine the key characteristics that render a Pokémon competitively viable.
+Our group opted for a ***Data-over-Method*** type of project, where the primary objective was to employ statistical learning techniques to determine the key characteristics that render a Pokémon competitively viable.<br>
 We constructed a dataset from the latest competitive Pokémon format (VGC24) and applied various predictive models: <br>
 - `Support Vector Machine.R`
 - `Random Forest.R`
 - `K-Prototypes.R`
 - `Neural Network.ipynb`<br>
 This approach is designed to provide valuable insights that assist both novice and professional players in building effective competitive teams.
-Additionally, the project involved the creation of competitive Pokémon teams for each model tested (`results.csv`), using an algorithm named Pesca Pokémon, detailed in ***Chapter 4*** of the project documentation.
+Additionally, the project involved the creation of competitive Pokémon teams for each model tested (`results.csv`), using an algorithm named Pesca Pokémon, detailed in ***Chapter 4*** of the project documentation.<br>
 These teams were subsequently tested on the [Pokémon Showdown](https://pokemonshowdown.com/) website to practically evaluate each team's performance in real-world competitive scenarios.

 -------------------------------------------------------------------------------------------------------------------------------------